-To get the tachometer to work in a 99-04 Mustang with a 5.0 Coyote swap, all you should need to do is splice the stock 99-04 PCM's Dark Blue Crank Position Sensor wire to the Coyote motor's Yellow/Purple Crank Position Sensor signal wire.
-I strongly recommend that you also splice the 00-04 PCM's Gray CPS return wire to the Coyote motor's Green/Brown return wire.
-I strongly recommend you salvage a length of Ford Crank position sensor wire for the splice from a junkyard car or your 99-04 engine harness.
+To get the tachometer to work in a 99-04 Mustang with a 5.0 Coyote swap, all you need to do is splice the stock 99-04 PCM's Dark Blue Crank Position Sensor wire to the Coyote motor's Yellow/Purple Crank Position Sensor signal wire.
+Do not splice the 00-04 PCM's Gray CPS return wire to the Coyote motor's Green/Brown return wire.
+If you need to extent the wire to get to the splice, I strongly recommend you salvage a length of Ford Crank position sensor wire for the splice from a junkyard car or your 99-04 engine harness.
 It is a shielded wire and may be twisted pair for EMI noise immunity.
-If you get ElectroMagnetic Interference on that signal, it could play havoc with its operation.
-Be sure to also splice the shielded wire shields together as well.
+If you get ElectroMagnetic Interference (EMI) on that signal, it could play havoc with its operation.
+Be sure to also splice the shielded extension wire shield to the shield on the 99-04 wire as well, but not to the Coyote harness side.
 I would recommend that you make the splice at the sensor connector if you are putting the Coyote PCM near the front of the engine, at the engine harness connector if you are putting the Coyote PCM near the rear of the engine or at the stock PCM harness connector if you are putting the Coyote PCM in the interior of the vehicle.

 If you are doing other swaps, such as a Chevy LS motor (yes, people do this swap), you will need to get a bit more creative.
 Chevy LS motors use a reluctor style sensor for their Crank Position Sensors, so you do not have to worry about converting from a Hall effect signal to a reluctor style signal.
 (FYI, the Chevy LS cam position sensor are Hall effect sensors.
 Go figure.)
 Chevy LS motors up to sometime in 2006 used a 24 tooth trigger wheel, but late 2006 and up LS motors use a 58 tooth trigger wheel.

-Connect the input to the FRPP Recalibrator to the LS Crank Position sensor signal and connect the output of the recalibrator to the Crank Position Sensor signal input to the 99-04 PCM.
-You should also use sheilded wire, especially between the sensor and the Recalibrator.
+If you are willing to experiment, connect the input to the FRPP Recalibrator to the LS Crank Position sensor signal and connect the output of the recalibrator to the Crank Position Sensor signal input to the 99-04 PCM.
+You should also use shielded wire, especially between the sensor and the Recalibrator.

 CAVEAT: Ford does a really good job of protecting the inputs to its PCMs.
 This connection is very unlikely to damage your 99-04 Ford PCM.
 But until someone verifies that this will work, you do this at your own risk.